- Things to Know

 - Vitamin B12 helps the body make healthy red blood cells and helps keep nerve cells healthy.
 It is found in animal foods, including meat, fish, eggs, milk, and other dairy products.

 - Pernicious anemia can cause permanent damage to nerves and other organs if it goes on for a long time without being treated.
-It also raises the risk for developing stomach cancer.
+It also raises the risk of developing stomach cancer.

-- Common signs and symptoms of pernicious anemia are:
+- Common signs and symptoms of vitamin B12 deficiency, seen in pernicious anemia are:

 - Feeling tired and weak

 - Tingling and numbness in hands and feet

 - Pernicious anemia is diagnosed using family history and medical history, a physical exam, and diagnostic tests and procedures.

 - Pernicious anemia is easy to treat with vitamin B12 pills or shots as well as diet changes.
 Life-long treatment is needed.

 - Complications caused by untreated pernicious anemia may be reversible with treatment.

 - Doctors don't know how to prevent pernicious anemia that is caused by the immune system destroying stomach cells.